 Why is surgery still such a painful experience?

 Spinal disorders are often treated by fixating parts of the spine with pedicle screws.
-These procedures unavoidably cause debilitating pain for several days, currently treated with opioids in high doses.
-Pain and opioid-related side-effects hamper recovery and extend hospital stays.
+These procedures unavoidably cause debilitating pain for several days, currently treated with opioids in high doses, such as morphine and oxycodone.
+Pain and opioid-related side-effects hamper recovery and extend hospital stays, putting patients at risk for chronic pain and opioid addiction.
+Currently, roughly one in five patients develop long-term opioid use after surgery.

 The negative effects of opioids are globally recognized.
 However, for decades, no viable alternatives have come to clinical practice in the management of postsurgical pain.

-A unique and highly elastic biodegradable hydrogel releasing a powerful local anesthetic for multiple days.
+A strong, highly elastic, biodegradable hydrogel ring enabling sustained local delivery of a well-established local anesthetic for multiple days.

-A unique and highly elastic biodegradable hydrogel releasing a powerful local anesthetic for multiple days.
+A strong, highly elastic, biodegradable hydrogel ring enabling sustained local delivery of a well-established local anesthetic for multiple days.

 Seamless integration with the existing surgical workflow

-BR-003 is simply co-implanted without changing the placement or function of the pedicle screw.
+BR-003 is co-implanted without changing the placement or function of the pedicle screw.

 Optimal placement

-BR-003 stays in place to effectively and reliably target the essential pain nerve fibres in the surgical site.
+BR-003 stays in place to reliably target the relevant pain-transmitting nerve fibres in the surgical site, blocking pain at its source.

 Locally blocking pain signals